eXsio/nestedj/README.md

 NestedNodeRepository is a default, provided implementation of ```NestedNodeDao```.
 If You need or want, You can implement your own inserter/mover/retriever/remover/rebuilder that fits to Your needs.

+### Multiple Trees in one Table/Entity

+You can have multiple independant trees in single Table/Entity.
+Just implement your own version of ```TreeDiscriminator``` that will apply additional selectors on all JPA Queries.

+### Fixing / Initializing / Rebilding the Tree

+Nested Set is a pretty fragile structure.
+One bad manual modification of the table can destroy it.
+Also inserting big number of records manually would be very hard if you'd have to insert them with the correct left/right/level values.
+Fortunately NestedJ can rebuild the Tree from scratch.
+Just use ```rebuild(Class<N> nodeClass)``` method on the ```NestedNodeRepository<N>```.

 ### BUGS